oopshell/ADTs-python/README.md

 ## 4. Binary Search Tree (BST)
 A binary search tree (BST) is a binary tree where each node has a value greater than or equal to the values in its left subtree and less than or equal to the values in its right subtree.

+## 5. Hash Table
+In Python, a hash table can be implemented using dictionaries.
+However, we can build a simplified custom hash table.